Language selection

 Trade relations

-In November, 2022, Canada and Ecuador announced the launch of exploratory discussions toward a potential Canada-Ecuador Free Trade Agreement.
+In November 2022, Canada and Ecuador announced the launch of exploratory discussions toward a potential Canada-Ecuador Free Trade Agreement.

-The Government of Canada also held public consultations from January 6 to February 21, 2023, where Canadians were invited to submit .
+The Government of Canada held public consultations from January 6 to February 21, 2023, where Canadians were invited to submit .

 Canadians are also invited to share their views on potential environmental and gender - or inclusivity-related risks associated with a Canada–Ecuador FTA in Canada and beyond.

 On December 13, 2023, the Hon.
-Mary Ng, Minister of Export Promotion, International Trade and Economic Development tabled in the House of Commons the Government's Notice of Intent to initiate negotiations for a Canada-Ecuador Free Trade Agreement.
+Mary Ng, then Minister of Export Promotion, International Trade and Economic Development tabled in the House of Commons the Government's Notice of Intent to initiate negotiations for a Canada-Ecuador Free Trade Agreement.

-Subsequently, on March 19, 2024, the Hon.
+On March 19, 2024, the Hon.
 Mary Ng also tabled in the House of Commons Canada's Objectives for Negotiations for a Canada-Ecuador Free Trade Agreement.

-Ecuador joined the Global Trade and Gender Arrangement (GTAGA) on May 15, 2023 as a means to work closely with Canada, Chile, Colombia, Mexico, New Zealand, and Peru to promote gender responsive trade policies and advance gender equality and women’s economic empowerment.
+Ecuador joined the Global Trade and Gender Arrangement (GTAGA) on May 15, 2023, as a means to work closely with Canada, Chile, Colombia, Mexico, New Zealand, and Peru to promote gender responsive trade policies and advance gender equality and women’s economic empowerment.

-Ecuador joined the Inclusive Trade Action Group (ITAG) on May 15, 2023 in order to work together with ITAG partners (Canada, Chile, Mexico, and New Zealand) to help make international trade policies more inclusive in order to ensure that the benefits of trade and investment are more broadly shared.
+Ecuador joined the Inclusive Trade Action Group (ITAG) on May 15, 2023, in order to work together with ITAG partners (Canada, Chile, Mexico, and New Zealand) to help make international trade policies more inclusive in order to ensure that the benefits of trade and investment are more broadly shared.

 The Ecuadorian-Canadian Chambers of Commerce located in Quito and Guayaquil promote commercial and cultural exchange between Ecuador and Canada.